 - Financial year total

-- We need the Average one for your killer dashboard
+- We need the Average one for this example

-Now…Hit DONE in the top right of the card, and watch it flip!
+Now…Hit Done in the top right of the card, and watch your card flip.

 Here is the result